GabrielHinostroza2/proyecto-ml-Gabriel-Hinostroza-Pedro-Barrientos/README.md

 # Proyecto ML Gabriel Hinostroza-Pedro Barrientos

 [![Powered by Kedro](https://img.shields.io/badge/powered_by-kedro-ffc900?logo=kedro)](https://kedro.org)

-## Overview

-This is your new Kedro project, which was generated using `kedro 1.0.0`.

-Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.
  # Proyecto ML – Airbnb Seattle (Kedro + Notebooks)

 **Curso:** Machine Learning (MLY0100)